neil7057/beach_hut_society/README.md

         3. There is a Contact messaging page to ask questions before signup.

-    2. As a First Time Visitor, I want to get an indictaion of the types of content.
+    2. As a First Time Visitor, I want to get an indication of the types of content.

         1. The Home page lists the forum threads with most recent first.

         2. The most recent comment on each post is also displayed.

         3. There is a search facility on the header of each page.

     3. As a First Time Visitor, I want to be able to sign up and post.

         1. A link to signup is clearly displayed in the header menu and also in the comments on the list of posts.

         2. Once signed up, buttons are presented for post and comment option

-        3. Once logged in, Post and tag buttons are displayed
+        3. Once logged in, post and tag buttons are displayed

 -   #### Returning Visitor Goals

     1. As a Returning Visitor, I want to be able to log in and view posts.

         1. The login button is prominently displayed on all pages.

         2. The post button is prominently displayed and there is an option to comment on all other users' posts.

         3. There is a search facility to find posts by title or category.

-    2. As a Returning Visitor, I wannt to see a list of the latest forum posts.
+    2. As a Returning Visitor, I want to see a list of the latest forum posts.

         1. The latest posts are listed on the home page, most recent first.

         2. Each page menu bar has a link to the comments and feedback page where a user can submit a request for more information.

     3. As a Returning Visitor, I want to be able to view all my posts.

         1. Once logged in, the Home page shows a summary of the User's account with a button to view all their posts and comments.

         2. There is a search facility to find posts with specific keywords or categories.

 -   #### Frequent User Goals

     1. As a Frequent User, I want to be able to search for on topic content by keyword.
         1. There is a search facility on all pages, located central to the header.

-        2. The Search facility will return matches based on post title and content and user name.
+        2. The search facility will return matches based on post title and content and user name.

     2. As a Frequent User, I want to be abe to manage my account settings.
         1. Once logged in, the edit profile button is presented in the account summary as the first item on the home page.

         2. The User can amend username, first and last name.

         3. The User can send a message to request password reset or notify a change of email address.

         4. Users can Edit and Delete their own posts and comments via conveniently placed buttons on the respective post/comment.

     3. As a Frequent User, I want to be able to post and comment on my and other threads.
         1. Users can create category Tags to attach to posts for ease of searching.

         2. Users can post from the main menu on any page.

         3. Users can comment on their own or other users posts.

 ### Responsiveness